Create an Airwallex account today

 2. Adaptis (iPay88 and eGHL)

-Adaptis works well if you sell in Malaysia, Thailand, or other countries in Southeast Asia.
-The platform includes features to help you manage both online and offline sales, plus business financing for SMEs and payment infrastructure for enterprises.
+Adaptis works well if you sell in Malaysia, Thailand or other countries in South East Asia.
+The platform lets you manage both online and offline sales, plus business financing for SMEs and payment tools for enterprises.
 Since their pricing isn't published online, you'll need to contact their sales team to get a quote.

 Pros